philipwfowler/simple-membrane-protein-analysis/README.md

 You need to understand something about
 - membrane proteins
 - molecular dynamics simulations
+- writing computer code (any language)
+- ideally
+	- be familiar with VMD
+	- be familiar with simple python

 There are currently four sections to this tutorial
 1. calculate how many lipid atoms are within a set distance of the protein over time